← MANAGING AGENTS

 No license.
 No exam.
 No oversight.

 This means there is no government body you can complain to about Orsid's management.
 No disciplinary board.
 No public complaint registry.
 No performance standards.
-The 1,268 Class C violations across their portfolio — conditions HPD classifies as immediately hazardous to life and health — trigger no regulatory consequence for the managing agent.
-One of the largest property management firms in New York City operates with no more regulatory oversight than it had when it first opened its doors.
+The 1,360 Class C violations across their portfolio — conditions HPD classifies as immediately hazardous to life and health — trigger no regulatory consequence for the managing agent.
+One of the larger property management firms in New York City operates with no more regulatory oversight than it had when it first opened its doors.

 See all 100+ regulatory gaps →